Top 5 hottest romantic hotels in Rovaniemi

 The fairytale world of ice palaces and snowy kingdoms can be yours with a night in a snow hotel.
 You might be surprised to hear that these rooms made entirely from snow and ice are in fact quite cozy – especially once you get in the sleeping bags or under the reindeer fur covers!
 The unique rooms are all beautifully decorated with ice art and evocative lighting to fire up your passions.

-“One great romantic place is the snow sauna and outdoor jacuzzi – and we even have an ice chapel which is the perfect place for popping the question, then returning to say ‘I do’.”
+– A great romantic place is our snow sauna and outdoor jacuzzi – and we even have an ice chapel which is the perfect place for popping the question, then returning to say ‘I do’.

 Arctic TreeHouse Hotel